Property value and rental income estimates FAQs

 For Rental Estimates, our accuracy level (e.g. High, Medium, Low) indicates our confidence in the rental estimate for a property and depends on the quality and volume of comparable property data available.

-We provide these property price estimates as a free feature, to help homeowners understand the possible value of their homes and to help property seekers understand the possible value of the home they're looking to buy.
+We provide these property price estimates as a free feature, to help homeowners understand the potential value of their homes and to help property seekers understand the possible value of the home they're looking to buy.

 Our automated price estimates are generated using a vast amount of data from various sources, including publicly available records, government data, and recent sales of your property and comparable homes.